Turkmenpochta: History

 Mail service has existed in Turkmenistan since the time of the Russian Empire.
 However, since October 1991, the country organizes its own postal service functions.

 In any branch of Turkmenpochta, customers can send letters, parcels, money transfers in Turkmenistan, large-sized parcels, EMS-shipments and express transfers.

 Turkmenpost provides services in five velayats, all cities and urban-type settlements of Turkmenistan.

 The total number of branches of Turkmenpochta is 146.
 They are equipped with modern communication technology, where payments for services are accepted by non-cash method, bank cards and cash.

 DHL Express is among the partners of Turkmenpost.

+Since February 2025, Turkmenpost has implemented real-time parcel tracking through integration with the International Postal System (IPS) on the Universal Postal Union platform.

 Building

 In Ashgabat on April 1, 2011 a Turkmenpost office, and nearby, the building of the Ministry of Communications (Turkmenistan) was constructed.